Jesuit Terms K

 Addresses of Peter-Hans Kolvenbach, S.J. delivered at American universities

-- The Service of Faith in a Religiously Pluralistic World (Xavier University, 2006)
+- The Service of Faith in a Religiously Pluralistic World (Xavier University, 2006), reprinted in A Jesuit Education Reader (2008).

 - Cooperating with Each other in Mission (Creighton University, 2004)